Top Peach Picking Farms in New Jersey for 2021

 Battleview Orchards – Freehold

 Staggered varieties mean peaches are available at this popular farm through mid-September.
-The orchard is open daily and hours vary from day to day (they advise to call ahead for daily orchard hours).
-You’ll need to arrive at least 20 minutes prior to closing to pick your fruit.
-Don’t leave without a visit to the country market, where the farm’s famous apple cider doughnuts are baked fresh daily, also note that Battleview Orchards is a cash-only farm.
+The orchard is open daily, and hours vary from day to day.
+Call ahead for daily orchard hours, 732-462-0756.
+You’ll need to arrive at least 20 minutes before closing to pick your fruit.
+Don’t leave without a visit to the country market, where the farm’s famous apple cider doughnuts are baked fresh daily.
+Also, note that Battleview Orchards is a cash-only farm.